RevStackCore/Neo4j/README.md

         //traverse the graph to return the latest 50 posts(with comments) by a user's friends.
 Shape the result into a client view model
         //to be consumed in the view.
 Limit the returned post comments to 2 per post.

-        //for this, we need to write out the cypher for the match query using cypher and use Neo4jCypherRepository that extends Neo4jRepository to return a Cypher property var cypher = _cypherRepository.Cypher;
+        //for this, we need to write out the match query using cypher and use Neo4jCypherRepository that extends Neo4jRepository to return a Cypher property var cypher = _cypherRepository.Cypher;
         return cypher
             .Match("(v:User)-[:FOLLOWING]->(u:User)<-[:AUTHORED_BY]-(x:Post)-[:HAS_COMMENT]->(y:Comment)-[:COMMENT_POSTED_BY]->(z:User)")